notmuch/notmuch/doc/man1/notmuch-emacs-mua.rst

     Output the resulting elisp to stdout instead of evaluating it.

-The supported positional parameters and short options are a compatible subset of the **mutt** MUA command-line options.
-The options and positional parameters modifying the message can't be combined with the
+The supported positional parameters and short options are a compatible subset of the :manpage:`mutt(1)` MUA command-line options.
+The options and positional parameters modifying the message can't be combined with the mailto: URL.
-mailto: URL.

 Options may be specified multiple times.